 Twitches can seem strange, but they’re usually just random misfiring in your nerves that cause a muscle to contract.
 They typically don’t cause pain and they come and go.
 You can get them anywhere in your body, but they’re most common in your eyelid and your legs.
 Sometimes you see them more than you feel them.

-Some related movements aren’t the same as twitching, though sometimes people describe them as twitches:
+Some related muscle movements aren’t the same as twitching, though sometimes people describe them as twitches:

 What causes muscle twitching?

-Most of the time, there’s some type of irritation in the nerve that serves the twitching muscle.
+Most of the time, muscle twitching occurs as a result of some type of irritation in the nerve.
 “It can be caused by stress, too much caffeine or overdoing it at the gym,” Dr. Chrisman said.
 Some medications and certain hormone or electrolyte imbalances can trigger them as well.

 How can you stop muscles from twitching?